Harish-Chandra bimodules for type A rational Cherednik algebras: Harish-Chandra bimodules and category

 \subsection{Restriction and induction functors}

-Now we proceed to study the behaviour of restriction and induction under the functor $\Phi_{c}$ and note that restriction has both a left and a right adjoint that, however, are not isomorphic.
+Now we proceed to study the behaviour of restriction and induction under the functor $\Phi_{c}$ and prove that restriction has both a left and a right adjoint that, however, are not isomorphic.